orcestra-campaign/flight_segmentation/scripts/segmentation_HALO-20240929a.md

 ---

 # Flight segmentation HALO-20240929a
-This was the transfer flight from Barbados to Oberpfaffenhofen with a stopover in Memmingen (stopover not included in HALO-20240929a).
+This was the transfer flight from Barbados to Memmingen (the final HALO flight from Memmingen to Oberpfaffenhofen is not included).

 ```python
 import matplotlib